 For a 4x4 MIMO Antenna kit, disconnect the cables for ports J1, J3, J4, and J5.
 Tip: Unhook J1, J4, and J5 from their respective white cable clips for later use.

-Note: Our testing of this device is still ongoing, and the best ports to use for external antennas aren’t yet determined.
-These pairings are preliminary and based on test results from our customers.
+NOTE: Our testing of this device is still ongoing.
+The best ports to use with external antennas for this Verizon 5G Internet Gateway aren’t yet determined but we have found that preliminary tests and the tests results from our customers showed success with these pairings.
 We will update the guide as we learn more!

 Step 9: Once the desired U.Fl connectors are fully disconnected, use a small tweezer or needle-nose pliers to feed each of the loose cables into the open space above the top right of the circuit board.

-Tip: For the nexts steps, Steps 9 and 10, individually routing and connecting each U.FL-SMA pigtail adapter in the order described below can help make managing and installing the cables much easier.
+Tip: For Steps 9 and 10, individually routing and connecting each U.FL-SMA pigtail adapter in the order described below.
+This can help make managing and installing the cables much easier.

 - For a 2x2 MIMO kit, route and connect J3 then repeat this process for J1.

 - For a 4x4 MIMO kit, route and connect J5, then repeat this process for J4, J3, and J1, in that order.